FlemingDL/MMAI-894-Deep-Learning-Final-Project/README.md

 # 894_DeepLearning_final_project_v2
-This is team fleming's deep learning final project version 2
+This is team fleming's deep learning final project version 2.
+Code is written for Python 3.

 ## Getting Started
 Clone this repository